fayezinislam/websocket-to-pubsub-ingest/README.md

  * MACHINE_TYPE - VM shape to use
  * SERVICE_ACCOUNT - service account that the VM runs with (see IAM for default compute engine SA)

+Note: If you need the VM to not have a public IP address, remove the `address=` value from the `--network-interface` parameter in the gcloud command below.
+The value would then be: `--network-interface=network=default,network-tier=PREMIUM`

 ```
 export PROJECT_NAME=xxxxxx
 export ZONE=us-central1-a